mca91/ITEWR_DC_Course/chapter1.md

               incorrect_msg = "You did call `summary()` with the wrong argument, `object`!")

 test_student_typed("CPSSWEducation$education",
-                    not_typed_msg = "Something went wrong.
+                    not_typed_msg = "You failed printing observations of `education`.
 There must be a typo!
 Look again at your Code!")

 test_function("attach", args = "what",
               not_called_msg = "You didn't call `attach()`!",